Ideas for Contributing to Horned Lizard Conservation

 - Attend and give public presentations to local community groups to educate everyone about horned lizards.

-- If you see a horned lizard at a pet store, ask the owner to see their papers on how they received that horned lizard.
+- If you see a horned lizard at a pet store (even online stores), ask the owner to see their papers on how they received that horned lizard.
 It should not be a wild-caught horned lizard and should have come from a permitted and licensed breeder.
+You might also encourage that pet store owner to discontinue selling horned lizards as they are extremely difficult to keep as pets.

 - Write for our newsletter, Phrynosomatics and share your experiences.

-- Follow our Facebook page and Instagram page.
+- Follow our Facebook page, Instagram page, and YouTube channel.

 - Build educational programs and displays for yourself to use in presentations or with instructions to share with others.